 Commercially available hypothermia induction devices are based on invasive and non-Invasive methods.
-As a rule, invasive methods provide higher heat transfer rates than non-invasive methods, but they require specially trained physicians for initiation and are associated with much higher range of possible side effects Invasive methods include:
+Invasive methods tend to provide higher heat transfer rates than non-invasive methods, but their use requires specially trained physicians and is associated with a much higher range of possible side effects.

 - Endovascular cooling catheters tipped with a balloon percolated by cold water.

 - Irrigation of the body cavities with cold water.

 - Intravenous or intraosseous infusion of cold fluids.

 - Plastic body wraps percolated by cold water.

 - Spraying evaporating coolant into the nasal cavity.